We are adding the recipe to your Recipe Box.

 Did You Know?

 Have you ever thought to yourself, "Where does goulash come from?"
 Well, goulash is a Hungarian dish, derived from the Hungarian word "Gulyás," which means Hungarian herdsman or cowboy.
-These cowboys would use the meat from the weaker cattle in the herd to create a hearty soup or stew, adding in various vegetables and herbs.
+These cowboys would use the weaker cattle in the herd to create a hearty soup or stew, adding in various vegetables and herbs.
 While the dish originated in Hungary, its reach soon expanded to include the Austrian Empire, Germany, and the Balkans, which is why there are so many different variations people love to make!
 The German adaptation, for example, is usually served alongside rye bread and beer while Austrians might cook it with different types of meat like turkey or veal.
 No matter how you like to make your goulash, we can all agree that it's one of our favorite family dinners!

 Report Inappropriate Comment